The Positive Impact of Reading on Children’s Development

 The American Academy of Pediatrics, unsurprisingly, encourages reading to your children from an early age.
-Some of their own research shows that literacy promotion ‘has some of the strongest evidence-based support that it can make a difference in the lives of young children and families’.
-The reasoning behind this conclusion is that it not only helps the children do well at school, but it has several ancillary benefits.
+Some of their research shows that literacy promotion ‘has some of the strongest evidence-based support that it can make a difference in young children and families’ lives.
+The conclusion is that it not only helps the children do well at school, but it has several ancillary benefits.

-First, it helps children’s general language skills by the time they first start school if they spend more time reading.
-It also helps parents to build a healthy, happy relationship with their children, which is important for every aspect of their development.
+First, it helps children’s general language skills by the time they start school if they spend more time reading.
+It also allows parents to build a healthy, happy relationship with their children, which is essential for every aspect of their development.
 The Rose Review, a government study into the Primary School Curriculum generally, similarly found that “[a] deep engagement with storytelling and great literature link directly to emotional development in primary children.”
 As much as we want our children to succeed in school, the only thing perhaps more important is a stable, happy emotional life.
-Reading with your children therefore kills these two birds with one stone.
+Reading with your children, therefore, kills these two birds with one stone.